jonom/silverstripe-focuspoint/contributing.md

 - Supply documentation that follows the [GitHub Flavored Markdown](https://help.github.com/articles/markdown-basics/) conventions
 - When having discussions about this module in issues or pull request please adhere to the [SilverStripe Community Code of Conduct](https://docs.silverstripe.org/en/contributing/code_of_conduct/)

+## Contributing to JS and CSS Code

+Whenever you create a PR that includes changes to JS or SCSS files, you have to create a release build of the JS and CSS files and include the resulting files in `client/dist` in your PR!
+Please do not commit development builds.

+For more information, please read how the [build-tools](build-tools.md) work.

 ## Contributor license agreement
 By supplying code to this module in patches, tickets and pull requests, you agree to assign copyright